IlhanDelic/loginclient/README.md

 # loginclient
-this program is a simple example of a login interface
+This program is a simple example of a login interface.
+It's a test for me to use authentication and verify users that exist.
+When there this program is completed I will expand it so every users can see their own data and add more people to their account.
+For now it will function as a login/register and welcome screen.

 # installation

-you need to install the follow software
+You need to install the follow software
 ```
  npm i express ejs